Abhi-sigma/udacity-linux-server-configuration/README.md

 >> + `sudo ufw allow 123/udp`
 >> + `sudo ufw enable`

-### Note:If you are using Lightsail,please enable custom connection on port 2200 from the browser based console.This really
+### Note:If you are using Lightsail,please enable custom connection on port 2200 from the browser based firewallconsole.
-gave me big headache in the project.So,before u enable firewall,please change this setting.
+This really gave me big headache in the project.So,before u enable firewall,please change this setting.

 ## Configure the local timezone to UTC
 >> + Configure the time zone `sudo dpkg-reconfigure tzdata`.